fivetran/dbt_pinterest_source/README.md

 ```

 ### Passthrough Columns
-This package allows for custom user defined metrics to be passed through to the `stg_pinterest_ads__pin_promotion_report` model.
-These custom metrics may be applied using the `pin_promotion_report_pass_through_metric` variable.
-To apply a passthrough metric you will set the sql required to recreate the metric as a string within the variable.
-This sql will then be referenced and used as a custom field during model generation.
-See the below example for how to passthrough new metric fields to the final staging model.
+This package allows for custom columns not defined within the `stg_pinterest_ads__pin_promotion_report` model to be passed through.
+These custom columns may be applied using the `pin_promotion_report_pass_through_metric` variable.
+To apply a custom passthrough column you will set the `name` and `transform_sql` for each custom field you would like to passthrough.
+The `name` argument is what you would like the custom field to be named in the generated table.
+The `transform_sql` argument is the sql required to generate the desired custom column while omitting the `as field_name` at the end.
+Use the below format for declaring the respective passthrough variables:

 ```yml
 # dbt_project.yml